shyim/shyim.me/blog/2020-08-25-custom-fields.md

 The most problems are introduced cause of the usage of an JSON field.
 In SQL the accessed fields needs to be extracted.
 This takes some time of course.
 On a bigger shop using many products this could leak to performance issues in the listing when it's used inside a product filter.

 ## But when search / filtering / aggregation is slow.
-Can i not just use Elasticsearch?
+Can I not just use Elasticsearch?

 You can. **But**...